An Inexact Variable Metric Proximal Point Algorithm for Generic Quasi-Newton Acceleration: Related work and preliminaries

-In the unrealistic case where $p(x_k)$ can be obtained at no cost, implicit gradient steps can afford much larger step sizes than explicit ones and are more effective.
-For instance, when $f$ is strongly convex, by choosing $\alpha_k B_k^{-1} = 1/\kappa$, it is possible to get arbitrarily close to the optimum in a single gradient step by making $\kappa$ arbitrarily small.
-In practice, however, sub-problems are solved only approximately, and whether or not one should prefer explicit or inexact implicit steps is less clear.
+In the unrealistic case where $p(x_k)$ can be obtained at no cost, proximal point algorithm can afford much larger step sizes than classical gradient methods, thus are more effective.
+For instance, when $f$ is strongly convex, the Moreau envelope~$F$ can be made arbitrarily well-conditioned by making $\kappa$ arbitrarily small, according to (\ref{eq:condition nb}).
+Then, a single gradient step on $F$ is enough to be arbitrarily close to the optimum.
+In practice, however, sub-problems are solved only approximately and the complexity of solving the sub-problems is directly related to the smoothing parameter $\kappa$.
+This leaves an important question: how to choose the smoothing parameter $\kappa$.
 A small $\kappa$ makes the smoothed function~$F$ better conditioned, while a large $\kappa$ is needed to improve the conditioning of the sub-problem~(\ref{definMY}).

+The main contribution of our paper is to close this gap by providing a global complexity analysis which takes into account the complexity of solving the subproblems.
+More concretely, in the proposed \qningsp algorithm, we provide i) a practical stopping criterion for the sub-problems; ii) several warm-start strategies; iii) a simple line-search strategy which guarantees sufficient descent in terms of function value.
+These three components together yield the global convergence analysis, which allows us to use first-order method as a subproblem solver.
+Moreover, the global complexity we developed depends on the smoothing parameter $\kappa$, which provides some insight about how to practically choose this parameter.

-In the composite case, both approaches require approximately solving sub-problems, namely~(\ref{eq:proxqn}) and~(\ref{definMY}), respectively.
+\paragraph{Solving the subproblems with first-order algorithms.} In the composite setting, both proximal Quasi-Newton methods and the variable metric proximal point algorithm require solving sub-problems, namely~(\ref{eq:proxqn}) and~(\ref{definMY}), respectively.
 In the general case, when a generic first-order method---\eg, proximal gradient descent---is used, our worst-case complexity analysis does not provide a clear winner, and our experiments in Section~\ref{subsec:gd} confirm that both approaches perform similarly.
 However, when it is possible to exploit the specific structure of the sub-problems in one case, but not in the other one, the conclusion may differ.